Differentiable solver for time-dependent deformation problems with contact: Results

 \paragraph{Static: Interlocking}

-We borrow the experimental setup used in \cite{Tozoni2021}: we optimize the shape of two interlocking 2D parts (Figure \ref{fig:interlocking}) to minimize maximum the stress \eqref{eq:obj:stress}.
-For this example we use a non-linear material.
-The bottom part is fixed and a force pointing downright is applied to the top.
-Figure~\ref{fig:interlocking} shows how the shape changes to reduce the maximum stress from 1.624 to 1.003.
+Our framework supports contact and transient friction forces between objects without requiring explicit definition of contact pairs.
+We borrow the experimental setup used in \cite{Tozoni2021}: we optimize the shape of two interlocking 2D parts (Figure \ref{fig:interlocking}) to minimize the $L^8$ norm of the stress \eqref{eq:obj:stress}.
+The bottom part is fixed and a force pointing down-right is applied to the top.
+Figure~\ref{fig:interlocking} shows how the shape changes to reduce the maximum stress from $\qty{3.2}{\Pa}$ to $\qty{0.29}{\Pa}$.

+Note that unlike \cite{Tozoni2021}, our contact model does not support overlapping boundary nodes, which are used in \cite{Tozoni2021} to keep the contact over the optimization.
+To mimic this behaviour in our setting, we create small displacements on the overlapped boundary nodes along the normal directions as the initial guess for the forward simulation, so that each object is shrinked by a tiny amount and there is no overlap in the initial guess.

+We note that our result is expected to be different from \cite{Tozoni2021}, as the contact models are different and the solutions of these problems are in general not unique.
+Despite their differences, we observe in both cases a reduction in maximal stress of similar magnitude (around 10 times reduction).

-\paragraph{Static: 2D Hook} To physically validate our shape optimization results we reproduce the experiment in \cite[Figure 21 ]{Tozoni2021}, where a hook is optimized to minimize the maximum stress \eqref{eq:obj:stress} when a load is applied to one of its ends (Figure \ref{fig:hook2d}).
+\paragraph{Static: 2D Hook} To physically validate our shape optimization results we reproduce the experiment in \cite[Figure 21]{Tozoni2021}, where a hook is optimized to minimize the maximum stress \eqref{eq:obj:stress} when a load is applied to one of its ends (Figure \ref{fig:hook2d}).
 The grey block is fixed with zero Dirichlet conditions on all nodes.
 We physically validate that the optimized shape is able to withstand a load of over 3$\times$ the unoptimized shape before breaking (Figure \ref{fig:hook2d}).
 The hook has been fabricated using an Ultimaker 3 3D printer, using black PLA plastic.
 Despite the different contact model, the result is quite similar to the one presented in \cite{Tozoni2021}: our approach has the advantage of not requiring manual specification of the contact surfaces.

 \paragraph{Static: 3D Hanger} We also reproduce the experiment \cite[Figure 29]{Tozoni2021}: a coat hanger is composed of two cylinders and a hanger keeping the together.
 The shape of the hanger is optimized to minimize the maximum internal stress \eqref{eq:obj:stress} when two loads are applied on its arms (Figure \ref{fig:hanger3D}).
-The maximal stress is reduced from 56.451 to 17.888.
+The maximal stress is reduced from $\qty{89.93}{\Pa}$ to $\qty{25.74}{\Pa}$.
+When comparing with \cite{Tozoni2021}, we observe a similar optimized shape and an equivalent stress reduction rate (around 3 times).

 \paragraph{Transient: Bouncing ball}